krauss/HaveMetal/README.md

 **Running locally:**

-After cloning the project from GitHub, enter the project's root directory and run `npm install` to install all of its dependencies.
+After cloning the project from [GitHub](https://github.com/krauss/HaveMetal), enter the project's root directory and run `npm install` to install all of its dependencies.
 Then run: `ionic serve` to start it.

 **Building a docker container from the Dockerfile:**

-Inside the project's root directory, run `docker build --tag havemetal:v1 .` to build the docker image.
+After cloning the project from GitHub, go to the project's root directory, run `docker build --tag havemetal:latest .` to build the docker image.

 Then, to create and run the docker container:

-`docker run -it -p 8100:8100 --expose 8100 -d havemetal:v1`
+`docker run -it -p 80:8100 -d havemetal:latest`

-**Downloading the image from the Docker Hub:**
+**Downloading the image from Docker Hub:**

-Simply run `docker pull jrkrauss/havemetal` to download the docker image.
+In your terminal, simply run `docker pull jrkrauss/havemetal:latest` to download the docker image.

 Then, to create and run the docker container:

-`docker run -it -p 8100:8100 --expose 8100 -d havemetal:v1`
+`docker run -it -p 80:8100 -d jrkrauss/havemetal:latest`

+**Access the app:**

+Wait for a moment until Ionic CLI finishes run your app inside the container, then open you browser and type: `http://localhost/`